Gladys Swarthout: Career

 Swarthout's role as Carmen was well respected.
-She regularly worked eight hours a day with vocal coaches, and would spend an hour or more singing duets with her husband, Frank Chapman, also an opera singer.
+She regularly worked eight hours a day with vocal coaches, and would spend an hour or more singing duets with her husband, Chapman.
 She also advocated inflating balloons and blowing bubbles to strengthen her lungs.
-She also wrote a semi-autobiographical novel entitled Come Soon, Tomorrow: The Story of a Young Singer first published in 1943 that went through at least seven printings.
+She also wrote a semi-autobiographical novel entitled Come Soon, Tomorrow: The Story of a Young Singer, first published in 1943, which went through at least seven printings.

 Films

 She appeared in five films for Paramount Pictures, Rose of the Rancho (1936), Give Us This Night (1936), Champagne Waltz (1937), Romance in the Dark (1938), and Ambush (1939).

 For the movie Champagne Waltz with Fred MacMurray, she sang her songs in five languages, including French, German, Italian, and Spanish for the foreign versions of the films.
-Swarthout also performed on a number of opera shows on television.
+Swarthout also performed on many opera shows on television.

-In one of her final public singing performances, she did a concert in January 1951 at the Met.
+In one of her final public singing performances, she performed a concert in January 1951 at the Met.
 She continued to make public appearances, including an appearance on What's My Line? in 1951.
 The Railroad Hour presented Martha on February 22, 1954.